ldu0893/ldu0893/README.md

 I love creating projects like games, apps, and websites.

-Currently I'm working on C++ OpenGL ant simulations as well as analog/digital signal processing for sound synthesis on FPGA.
-Stay tuned for updates!
+Currently I'm working on building a software defined radio as well as revamping my personal website.
+Stay tuned!

 Some of my projects: